Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 [constr_1243] NumericalOrText shall either define vf or vt (cid:100) Within the context of one NumericalOrText, either the attribute vf or the attribute vt shall be defined.
 The existence of both attributes at the same time is not permitted. (cid:99)()

-Figure 5.58: Definition of an ApplicationValueSpecification
+Figure 5.58: Definition of an ApplicationValueSpecification Table 5.124: ApplicationValueSpecification

-ApplicationValueSpecification Class Package M2::AUTOSARTemplates::CommonStructure::Constants Note This meta-class represents values for DataPrototypes typed by ApplicationDataTypes (this includes in particular compound primitives).
-Base Attribute category For further details refer to ASAM CDF 2.0.
-This meta-class corresponds to some extent with SW-INSTANCE in ASAM CDF 2.0.
-ARObject,ValueSpecification Datatype Identifier Mul.
-Kind Note 1 ref Specifies to which category of ApplicationDataType this ApplicationValueSpecification can be applied (e.g. as an initial value), thus imposing constraints on the structure and semantics of the contained values, see [constr_1006] and [constr_2051].

-swAxisCont (ordered) SwAxisCont * aggr This represents the axis values of a Compound Primitive Data Type (curve or map).
-The first swAxisCont describes the x-axis, the second swAxisCont describes the y-axis, the third swAxisCont describes the z-axis.
-In addition to this, the axis can be denoted in swAxisIndex.

-swValueCont SwValueCont 0..1 aggr This represents the values of a Compound Primitive Data Type.

-Table 5.124: ApplicationValueSpecification

-SwAxisCont Class Package M2::AUTOSARTemplates::CommonStructure::CalibrationValue Note This represents the values for the axis of a compound primitive (curve, map).
-For standard and fix axes, SwAxisCont contains the values of the axis directly.
-The axis values of SwAxisCont with the category CURVE_AXIS, COM_AXIS, RES_AXIS are for display only.
-For editing and processing, only the values in the related GroupAxis are binding.
-ARObject Datatype CalprmAxisCategoryEnum attr This category specifies the particular axis types: Mul.
-Kind Note 1 • FIX_AXIS Base Attribute category • STD_AXIS • COM_AXIS • CURVE_AXIS (swArraysize necessary) • RES_AXIS (swArraysize necessary)

-swArraysize ValueList 1 aggr For multidimensional compound primitivies (curve, map ...) it is necessary to know the dimensions.They are specified using swArraySize.
-Tags: xml.sequenceOffset=20 • RES_AXIS • CURVE_AXIS

-swAxisIndex swValuesPhys AxisIndexType 1 attr This property allows to explicitly assign the axis Tags: xml.sequenceOffset=70 contents to a particular axis.
-It is specified by numbers where 1 corresponds to the x-axis.
-It is also possible to derive the axis association from the sequence of the parent.

-SwValues 1 aggr swValuesPhys represents the values in the Tags: xml.sequenceOffset=50 physical domain.
-Tags: xml.sequenceOffset=80

-unit Unit 1 ref This represents the physical unit of the provided values.
-Tags: xml.sequenceOffset=30

-Attribute unitDisplayName Datatype SingleLanguageUnitNames Mul.
-Kind Note 0..1 aggr This represents the display name which is used for the physical unit of the axis.
-Tags: xml.sequenceOffset=40

 Table 5.125: SwAxisCont

-SwValueCont Class Package M2::AUTOSARTemplates::CommonStructure::CalibrationValue Note This metaclass represents the content of one particular SwInstance.
-ARObject Datatype ValueList Mul.
-Kind Note 0..1 aggr This attribute defines the size of each dimension for compound primitivies CURVE, MAP, CUBOID, CUB_4, CUBE_5, COM_AXIS, RES_AXIS, CURVE_AXIS, VAL_BLK, STRING.
-Base Attribute swArraysize For each dimension one value has to be defined, e.g. one in case of COM_AXIS and two or more in case of MAP.

-swValuesPhys SwValues Tags: xml.sequenceOffset=40 0..1 aggr swValuesPhys represents the values in the physical domain.

-unit Unit 1 ref This represents the physical unit of the provided Tags: xml.sequenceOffset=50 values.
-Tags: xml.sequenceOffset=20

-unitDisplayName SingleLanguageUnitNames 0..1 aggr This specifies how the physical units of the current value set shall be displayed in documents or in user interfaces of tools.
-Tags: xml.sequenceOffset=30

 Table 5.126: SwValueCont

-SwValues Class Package M2::AUTOSARTemplates::CommonStructure::CalibrationValue Note This meta-class represents a list of values.
-These values can either be the input values of a curve (abscissa values) or the associated values (ordinate values).
-In case of multidimensional structures, the values are ordered such that the lowest index runs the fastest.
-In particular for maps and cuboids etc. the resulting long value list can be subsectioned using ValueGroup.
-But the processing needs to be done as if vg is not there.
-Base Attribute v Note that numerical values and textual values should not be mixed.
-ARObject Datatype Numerical Mul.
-Kind Note 1 attr This is a non variant Value.
-It is provided for sake of Compatibility to ASAM CDF.
-Tags: xml.sequenceOffset=40

-vf Numerical 1 attr This allows to specify the value as VariationPoint.
-It is distinguished to non variant for sake of compatibility to ASAM CDF 2.0.

-vg ValueGroup 1 aggr This allows to have intersections in the values in Stereotypes: atpVariation Tags: vh.latestBindingTime=preCompileTime xml.sequenceOffset=20 order to support specific rendering (eg. using stylesheets).
-For tools it is important that the v values are always processed in the same (flattened) order and the tool is able to interpret it without respecting vg.
-Tags: xml.sequenceOffset=50

-vt VerbatimString 1 ref This represents the values of textual data elements (Strings).
-Note that vt uses the | to separate the values for the different bitfield masks in case that the semantics of the related DataPrototype is described by means of a BITFIELD_TEXTTABLE in the associated CompuMethod.

-vtf NumericalOrText 1 Tags: xml.sequenceOffset=30 aggr Thias aggregation represents the ability to provide a value that is either numerical or text which existence is subject to variability.
-From the formal point of view, the aggregation needs to have the multiplicity 1 because SwValues is modelled with stereotype «atpMixed».
-Nevertheless, the existence of vtf is optional and subject to constraints.
-Stereotypes: atpVariation Tags: vh.latestBindingTime=preCompileTime

 Table 5.127: SwValues

-ValueGroup Class Package M2::AUTOSARTemplates::CommonStructure::CalibrationValue Note This element enables valules to be grouped.
-It can be used to perform row and column-orientated groupings, so that these can be rendered properly e.g. as a table.
-ARObject Datatype MultilanguageLongName Mul.
-Kind Note 0..1 aggr This label allows to give the valueGroup a partiluclar name.
-It can be usel if the Values are rendered as a table.
-Base Attribute label

-vgContents SwValues 0..1 aggr This represents the contents of the value group.
-Tags: xml.sequenceOffset=20 Tags: xml.roleElement=false; xml.roleWrapperElement=false; xml.sequenceOffset=30; xml.typeElement=false; xml.typeWrapperElement=false

 Table 5.128: ValueGroup

-ValueList Class Package M2::AUTOSARTemplates::CommonStructure::DataDefProperties Note This is a generic list of numerical values.
-ARObject Datatype Numerical Mul.
-Kind Note 1 attr This is a particular numerical value without variation.
-Tags: xml.sequenceOffset=30 Base Attribute v

-(or Numerical * attr This is one entry in the list of numerical values vf dered) Stereotypes: atpVariation Tags: vh.latestBindingTime=preCompileTime xml.roleElement=true; xml.roleWrapperElement=false; xml.typeElement=false; xml.typeWrapperElement=false

 Table 5.129: ValueList

-NumericalOrText Class Package M2::AUTOSARTemplates::CommonStructure::Constants Note This meta-class represents the ability to yield either a numerical or a string.
-A typical use case is that two or more instances of this meta-class are aggregated with a VariationPoint where some instances yield strings while other instances yield numerical depending on the resolution of the binding expression.
-ARObject Datatype Numerical Mul.
-Kind Note 0..1 attr This attribute represents the ability to provide a numerical value.
-The latest binding time of the VariationPoint shall be preCompileTime.
-Base Attribute vf

-vt String 0..1 attr This attribute represents the ability to provide a Stereotypes: atpVariation Tags: vh.latestBindingTime=preCompileTime xml.sequenceOffset=10 textual value.
-Tags: xml.sequenceOffset=20

 Table 5.130: NumericalOrText

 #@SECTION: 5.6.5 Examples
 #@SECTION: 5.6.5.1 Example for Constant Speciﬁcation for CURVE
 #@CLASS: ConstantSpecification